oduwsdl/MementoEmbed/README.md

 * Dockerfile - used to build the docker image
 * LICENSE - the license for this project
 * MANIFEST.in - used to ensure additional files are installed on the system when pip is run
+* Makefile - used to build install packages
 * README.md - this file
 * dockerstart.sh - the script run by Docker to start MementoEmbed once a container is started
+* mementoembed-install-script.sh - script included in the generic Unix install package
+* mementembed.control - DEB installer information file
+* mementoembed.postinst - DEB installer post-install script
+* mementoembed.postun - DEB installer post-uninstall script
+* mementoembed.presint - DEB installer pre-install script
+* mementoembed.spec - RPM installer configuration file
 * package-lock.json - pakcage version information used by npm for thumbnail generation
 * raiseversion.sh - a script run to raise the version of MementoEmbed in both documentation and source code
+* release.sh - script planned for use when releasing MementoEmbed (not currently used, may be removed at some point)
 * requirements.txt - listing of requirements used in the Docker container's Python environment
-* release.sh - script planned for use when releasing MementoEmbed (not currently used, may be removed at some point)
 * sample_appconfig.cfg - MementoEmbed configuration used by the Docker container
 * setup.py - standard Python installation configuration file
+* tagversion.sh - a script run to raise the version of MementoEmbed and tag it for release
+* template_appconfig.cfg - a template of a MementoEmbed configuration used by the generic Unix, DEB, and RPM installers

 ## Run unit tests